 Mechanical engineering careers in defence

-With a mechanical engineering degree you’ll also be in high demand within the military, contributing to the design, construction and repair of military vehicles and equipment.
-As an incorporated engineer, you would specialize in the day-to-day management of engineering operations.
-At chartered level, you would have a more strategic role, involving planning, researching and developing new ideas, and streamlining management methods.
+With a mechanical engineering degree, you’ll also be in high demand within the military, contributing to the design, construction and repair of military vehicles and equipment.
+As an incorporated engineer, you would manage the day-to-day engineering operations, ensuring that all systems and machinery function optimally.
+At the chartered level, your role becomes more strategic, involving planning, researching, and developing innovative technologies, as well as streamlining management methods.

 Mechanical engineering careers in robotics